Backbone Staff

 Colin Liu

-Director of Place-based initiatives
+Director of Place-based Partnerships

 Fueled by his experiences as a first-gen college student, Colin has worked with philanthropic foundations, nonprofits, and elected leaders to create sustainable college and career pathways for K-12 students.
 As Marin Promise Partnership's Director of Place-Based Initiatives, Colin leads implementation of our place-based strategies, which includes our Promise Neighborhoods, Community Schools, and Future Ready initiatives.
 Prior to joining MPP, Colin spent several years managing Emerson Collective's philanthropy in education, with a strong focus on supporting high school completion and college access for students from low-income and/or immigrant backgrounds.
 Colin started his career in New Orleans, co-founding the Research and Impact team at Catalyst:Ed, where he designed and led summative evaluations to support foundations with understanding the impact of their investments.
 Colin holds a master's of education from the Harvard Graduate School of Education and a bachelor's in public policy from NYU.